eclipse-edc/IdentityHub/docs/developer/decision-records/2025-02-24-sts-deployment-embedded/README.md

 extension must be developed in IdentityHub that maps participant contexts onto IdP user principals.

 Note that in this scenario the IdP is responsible for key management and a DCP-compliant PKI.

+Note also that neither of these deployment scenarios is recommended or supported by the EDC project.